-- Donations are always welcome and checks may be made payable to the Cuyahoga Falls Library.
+Donations are always welcome; checks may be made payable to Cuyahoga Falls Library.

 MEETING ROOM POLICIES

 The primary purpose of the library meeting rooms is to provide facilities for library-related activities.
-When not in use by the library, rooms may be reserved by groups.
+When not in use by the library, meeting rooms are available 9:15 am to 8:45 pm Monday through Thursday, and 9:15 am to 4:45 pm Friday and Saturday.

 - Meeting rooms can be reserved once a month by non-profit 501c3 and non-commercial educational, cultural and community groups (subject to availability).